Non-singular Green's functions for the unbounded Poisson equation in one, two and three dimensions: Results

 where we also have that $K(\rho) \geq 0$ and $K(0) = 0$.

 The derived non-singular Green's functions are compared to the singular Green's functions in Fig.~\ref{fig:Greens}.
-An implementation of the non-singular Green's functions into the Poisson solver presented in references \cite{Hejlesen:2013,Hejlesen:2015d,Hejlesen:2016}, has shown to obtain an optimal accuracy at machine precision, given that the right-hand-side function $B(\boldsymbol{x})$ is sufficiently resolved by the mesh discretization.
+The oscillatory behavior of the non-singular Green's functions is analogous to the sinc function approximation of the Dirac delta function, and ensures the conservation of the field moments.

+For validation we have implementing the non-singular Green's functions into the numerical methodology used in the Poisson solver presented in references \cite{Hejlesen:2013,Hejlesen:2015d,Hejlesen:2016,Spietz:2018}.
+Using this method we are able to obtain an accuracy in the solution limited only by the machine precision, when tested on the same benchmark cases as is used in \cite{Hejlesen:2013} (not shown).
+It is here emphasized that this order of precision is only feasible given a sufficiently smooth and resolved right-hand-side field of the Poisson equation.
+For less smooth and resolved fields, the presented non-singular Green's functions still provides the highest possible accuracy allowed by the quadrature error.
+For the actual numerical implementation that we have used for these tests, the reader is referred to the provided open source software \cite{Hejlesen:2018}.